objcio/articles/2015-02-10-how-your-camera-works.md

 | <img src="/images/issue-21/underexposed.jpg" alt="underexposed" width="631px" height="489px"> | <img src="/images/issue-21/underexposed_adjusted.jpg" alt="underexposed" width="631px" height="489px"> |
 | <img src="/images/issue-21/overexposed.jpg" alt="overexposed" width="631px" height="489px"> | <img src="/images/issue-21/overexposed_adjusted.jpg" alt="overexposed" width="631px" height="489px"> |

 In the underexposed image, even after trying to make it brighter, the dark regions of the image are "stuck" as black, and there is no way to make out that the pens in the image actually have different colors.
-The overexposed image has large regions that are stuck at the same level of white / gray.
+The overexposed image has large regions that are stuck at the same level of white/gray.
 Note how the pattern on the fabric band and the coins is completely lost.

 ### Stops